 - Baby Daddy Season 6 Interview

-exclusive Beauty and the Beast interviews for the #BeOurGuestEvent.
+and more exclusive Beauty and the Beast interview posts for the #BeOurGuestEvent.

 Disney’s Live-Action Beauty and the Beast waltzes into theaters this Friday, March 17, 2017.
 Will Emma Watson and Dan Stevens live up to the fairy-tale we all know and love?

-I was invited to attend an all-inclusive press trip, with post sponsored by Disney.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more Disney insider information, movie updates and entertainment!
+I was invited to attend an all-inclusive press trip in exchange for this Beauty and the Beast interview, with post sponsored by Disney.
+Be sure to follow Raising Whasians for more Disney insider information, movie updates and entertainment!